testingonline143/neon-ai-modules/replit.md

 - Created individual API endpoints as serverless functions in /api directory
 - Implemented Neon HTTP-based database connections for serverless compatibility
 - Removed session storage and persistent server processes
-- Added Vercel and Netlify deployment configurations
+- Added Vercel and Netlify deployment configurations with vercel.json
 - Updated database connections to use connection pooling per request
 - Modified frontend API client to work with serverless endpoints
 - Created static HTML demo page for testing serverless functionality
 - Added comprehensive deployment documentation for multiple platforms
 - Implemented CORS handling for cross-origin requests in serverless environment
+- Successfully prepared for Vercel deployment with proper environment variable configuration
 - Successfully migrated all API endpoints to serverless functions format
 - Database integration verified with PostgreSQL and Neon serverless driver
 - Project ready for deployment to Vercel with proper configuration files